-The other issue is that I had never been on an upland hunt.
+The other issue is that I had never been on an bird hunt but the idea of escaping the city for an upland hunt was exciting.
 Matter of fact, I had never killed anything before in my life.
 The truth is, I couldn’t even afford my dog at first, buying her from the broker using PayPal credits.
 Looking back, the only thing I knew was that I wanted this more than anything else in the world.
 There was absolutely nothing that was going to stop me from breaking into the world of upland hunting with a floppy-eared friend by my side.

 That being said, I got very lucky with where we are today.
 About one year into owning my dog, Kona had only been trained on basic commands such as sit, stay, come and down.
 That’s when we ran into a stranger walking down the street with a young Weimaraner puppy.
 My girlfriend and I crossed the street to go talk with them and, to our surprise, they were the first people we’d met that intended to train their dog to hunt.

 Over the past year we had run into a handful of sporting breeds, but all of them were strictly pets.
 The couple was extremely nice and just as excited as we were to hear that there was another person in the neighborhood looking to break into upland hunting.
 We exchanged numbers and the man referred me to his dog trainer, who was the only gun dog trainer known to us in northern New Jersey.
 Without this interaction there would have been absolutely no way for me to learn what I wanted out of my dog, let alone how to get her to understand what was being asked of her.